MerginMaps/docs/src/howto/mergin-tour/index.md

 Save your project as **pothole survey** in the **data collection** folder.

-To create a survey layer, in QGIS, from the main menu select **Layer > Create Layer > New Geopackage Layer ...**.
-Note that Geopackage is a file based database where you can store multiple tables (spatial or non-spatial).
+To create a survey layer, in QGIS, from the main menu select **Layer > Create Layer > New GeoPackage Layer ...**.
+Note that GeoPackage is a file based database where you can store multiple tables (spatial or non-spatial).
 A new window will appear:

 ![Creating a geodatabase](./input_basic_gpkg-1.png)